-These events happen regularly, so if you can’t make it in April, join us on the following weekends:
+These events happen regularly, so if you can’t make it for one, join us on the following weekends:

 We will stay at one of TRC’s comfortable farmhouses, with access to a farm dam pool to cool off after your ride.

 If you’d like to come with a non-riding partner, they are welcome to relax at the farmhouse or attend the retreat being held at TRC.
 For more information about available retreats, click here.

 R2000 per person includes your guide, accommodation in twin rooms (shared bathroom), vegetarian breakfast and lunch, with an evening meat braai.
 For a double/twin en suite, add R250 (if available).

 Please use our online booking form, which can be completed easily on a phone or tablet.

 A ride to the enchanted Marico Eye, pristine source of the Groot Marico river.
 This ride is all on district gravel roads and is suitable for families and those new to off-road riding.
 Warm up on a long, steady pull up from the valley, out into big sky country, then either roll down directly to the cooling delight of the crystal-clear Eye, or continue along the ridge, past the old slate quarry, followed by an exhilarating drop.
 Stop and enjoy the view if the shaking gets too much.